how to deal with haters in life

 You need to learn how to ignore haters if you want to accomplish anything worthwhile in life.
 Whatever you do, there will always be those who don’t like your guts and want to see you fail.

 And there’s no better way to disregard skeptics than to not give them the time of day.
-Act like they’re air, and like they simply don’t exist.
+Act like they’re air and simply don’t exist.

 What critics most often want is to rile you up to get a reaction out of you.
-They particularly enjoy it if you get defensive or angry, since they know then that they’ve gotten to you, and consequently, that they have a sense of power over you.
+They particularly enjoy it if you get defensive or angry since that signals that they’ve gotten to you, and consequently, that they have a sense of power over you.
 Be it how you think, feel, or behave.

 2. Deflate them

-Deflating them isn’t the same as ignoring them, seeing as you’re responding to them.
+Deflating isn’t the same as ignoring them, seeing as you’re responding.
 However, you do so in a manner that denies them the gratification of having control and power over your thoughts and behavior.

-Simply responding dismissively or poking holes in their miserable attempts to control you can be enough to deflate their confidence, and deny them the satisfaction of controlling you.
+Simply responding dismissively or poking holes in their miserable attempts to control you can be enough to deflate their confidence, and deny them the satisfaction of regulating your behavior.

 3. Get rid of the supporters of the bully/don’t give them an audience